Westerleigh: Transport

 In the late 18th century roads were built to Downend.
 The Great Western and Midland Railways were constructed in the 19th century.
 Westerleigh Junction was a crossing point of east-west and north-south main lines.
 In particular it is considered to be the present end of the line from milepost zero at Derby.
 Westerleigh formerly had a goods depot on the Bristol & Gloucester Railway.
 Demolished in the 1960s as part of the Beeching cuts, the site is now the home of one of Murco's oil storage terminals.

+Westerleigh is served by the WESTlink on-demand bus, available to the public Monday-Saturday.